-Women Serve On Boards movement is an advocacy group that demands more relatable female representation, role models and leaders at every level, especially in the Fortune 500 boardroom.
-We hope that the next generation of women will benefit from a more equal society and every company.
+Women Serve On Boards movement advocates for gender parity in our lifetime.
+We demand more female representation, role models and leaders at every level, especially in the Fortune 500 boardroom.

 Olga V. Mack, Founder